therealriyad1/server-master/README.md

 # servers

-A collection of simiple servers for testing.
+A collection of simple servers for testing.

 ### Setup